Let’s get started

 In this topic, we look more closely at the generated app - reviewing the screens and controls that define the app's behavior.
 We won't go through all the details, but seeing more about how this app works will help you to build your own apps.
 In a later topic, we'll look at the formulas that work with screens and controls.

 A control is simply a UI element that has behaviors associated with it.
-Many controls in PowerApps are the same as controls that you've used in other apps: text boxes, drop-down lists, navigation elements, and so on.
+Many controls in PowerApps are the same as controls that you've used in other apps: labels, text-input boxes, drop-down lists, navigation elements, and so on.
 But PowerApps has more specialized controls like Galleries (which display summary data) and Forms (which display detail data and enable you to create and edit items).
 And also some other really cool controls like Image, Camera, and Barcode.
-To see what's available, click or tap Insert on the ribbon, and then click or tap each of the options in turn, Text thru Icons.
+To see what's available, click or tap Insert on the ribbon, and then click or tap each of the options in turn, Text through Icons.

 Each of the three app screens has a main control and some additional controls.
 The first screen in the app is the browse screen, named BrowseScreen1 by default.
 The main control on this screen is a gallery named BrowseGallery1.
 BrowseGallery1 contains other controls, like NextArrow1 (an icon control - click or tap it to go to the details screen).
 There are also separate controls on the screen, like IconNewItem1 (an icon control - click or tap it to create an item in the edit/create screen).